Sales buying guide

 Clay 8.2 Best for enriching CRM records, building outbound lists, scoring accounts, … Clay is strongest when your GTM team keeps losing time to bad data, manual enrichment, and … Freemium Review →

-Copy.ai 8.1 Marketing, sales, RevOps, and GTM teams that repeatedly process leads, … Copy.ai is worth opening when your problem is not “write me a paragraph,” but “move this … Freemium Review →
+Copy.ai 8.1 Best for routing inbound leads, turning briefs into repeatable campaign … Copy.ai is worth opening when your problem is not “write me a paragraph,” but “move this … Freemium Review →

-Jasper 7.8 Best for teams that repeatedly turn briefs, product messaging, and … Jasper is for marketing teams that want AI to do more than draft copy in a … Paid Review →
+Jasper 7.8 Best for turning briefs, product messaging, and campaign context into … Jasper is for marketing teams that want AI to do more than draft copy in a … Paid Review →

-Evalyze 7.9 Best for building an investor outreach list and revising a … Evalyze is useful when fundraising has already become a live process and you need fewer bad … Freemium Review →
+Evalyze 7.9 Best for building an investor outreach list and revising a … Evalyze makes sense when the raise is already happening and you need fewer bad investor targets … Freemium Review →

 Gista 8.3 Best for turning service-site or SaaS website traffic into leads … Gista makes sense when your site loses people at the exact moment they need one sales … Freemium Review →